phytec/doc-bsp-yocto/source/yocto/head.rst

 -  Images: ``phytec-headless-image`` for non-graphics applications
 -  Camera integration with OpenCV and GStreamer examples for the i.MX 6 platform bundled in a ``phytec-vision-image``
--  RAUC integration: we setup basic support for an over-the-air A/B system image update
+-  RAUC integration: we set up basic support for an A/B system image update, which is possible locally and over-the-air

 meta-qt5-phytec
 ~~~~~~~~~~~~~~~